g-URL/Tail-Chaser-Phaser-3/README.md

 ### Gameplay
 * Initially the cat controlled by the player, the pink mother cat, is at rest.
-* Once a WASD or arrow key is pressed or mouseclick/screen tap is detected the mother will begin to move.
+* Once a WASD/arrow key is pressed or mouseclick/screen tap is detected the mother will begin to move.
 * The mother cat can only change directions after moving the width of her body.
 This allows her to make tight turns without colliding with her kindle.
 * Kittens spawn in groups of 5.
 * Kittens are cunning and hide in the tunnel.